jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 I hesitated; I’d already made plans for a fun, relaxing jolly to Pico with Kate and Nia... and Tetley’s proposal was a trip of a very different nature indeed.
 But the cave was calling.
-I thought of the lead we’d left in Daydreamers on our previous trip, the promise of extra depth, the uncertainty of what we’d find below the next pitch...
+I thought of the lead we’d left in *Daydreamers* on our previous trip, the promise of extra depth, the uncertainty of what we’d find below the next pitch...
-And I was all too aware, as I am sure Tet was too, that this might well be the last opportunity of the expedition to push the deep stuff -- the Republika streamway and the Insomnia/Daydreamers series below it are not places you want to be when the flood pulse hits.
+And I was all too aware, as I am sure Tet was too, that this might well be the last opportunity of the expedition to push the deep stuff -- the Republika streamway and the *Insomnia*/*Daydreamers* series below it are not places you want to be when the flood pulse hits.
 I looked out of the Bivi to the same blue sky and bright sun I woke up to.
 Fuck pleasant bimbles, I thought, I’m going down.